ToQoz/api/README.md

 ## By the way

-- 胴 means that dou is not fullstack but it can become perfect by cooperating with other package.
-And this make it easy to do.
+- `胴` means that dou is not fullstack but when cooperating with other package, it can become perfect.
+And it is easy to do.
-- 道 means that dou provide minimum way by dou.Api.plugin.
+- `道` means that dou provide minimum way by plugin system.
-- 銅 means that dou is not gold.
-And this is soft because you can override plugin behaviour by override funcs.
+- `銅` means that dou is not gold.
+And dou is soft(flexible) because you can override behaviour provided by plugin.

 ## Requirement